rorybennett/SCG-Sensor-Windows/README.md

 channels can be disabled using the Witmotion application: [Witmotion website](https://www.wit-motion.com/).

 The Witmotion IMU should be setup to have a maximum bandwidth (256Hz) if a 200Hz return rate is required.
-If a lower bandwidth is set with such a high return the IMU returns the same acceleration values multiple times (up to 5 or 6 repetitions), a higher bandwidth prevents this from happening.
+If a lower bandwidth is set with such a high return rate the IMU returns the same acceleration values multiple times (up to 5 or 6 repetitions), a higher bandwidth prevents this from happening.

 ## Overview of Program Functionality